bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 # This Game Is Over

-+ Free Software played to stalemate with proprietary on the operating system.
++ Free Software played to stalemate with proprietary software on the operating system.
       + We got everything from kernel to application API inside the VM servers.
       + They got everything else.